Combinatorial Characterizations and Impossibilities for Higher-order Homophily: Hypergraph Homophily Impossibility Results

-where $\delta = 2k\sum_{t = r}^k \frac{1}{t}$.
-In the remainder of the proof, we will show that these variables are nonnegative and satisfy $\mB^T \vy = 0$.
-In their current form, the variables do not satisfy $\ve^T \vy = 1$, but this can easily be fixed by dividing the entries of $\vy$ by their sum to produce a vector $\hat{\vy}$ whose entries sum to 1.
+In the remainder of the proof, we will show that the unnormalized dual variables given in the lemma statement are nonnegative and satisfy $\mB^T \vy = 0$.
+In their current form, these variables do not satisfy $\ve^T \vy = 1$, but this can easily be fixed by dividing the entries of $\vy$ by their sum to produce a vector $\hat{\vy}$ whose entries sum to 1.
 At this point, the vector $\hat{\vy}$ along with $\alpha = 0$ provides a feasible solution with objective score of zero for the dual LP, which will conclude the proof.
 Thus, in the remainder of the proof we prove that the variables in~\eqref{ybk},~\eqref{ybt}, and~\eqref{yat} are nonnegative and satisfy $\mB^T \vy = 0$.

 \emph{Nonnegativity of dual variables.} The nonnegativity of dual variables follows from the nonnegativity of baseline scores.
 Note in particular that

 which shows that the denominator of $y_{B,k}$ is positive.
 The numerator is also positive by inspection.
 Since $y_{B,k} > 0$, we can see that all three terms in $y_{B,t}$ are positive.
 Finally,